COMT Test – V158M

 Instructions for the collection kit

-We ship from California and below you will find an estimate of when to expect delivery of the kits by free shipping (first class mail):
+We ship from California and below you will find an estimate of when to expect delivery of the kits by free shipping (first class mail).
+Add one to two days for processing:

 Orders from the West Coast: 3 for 4 days